 Immanuel Etkes is Professor Emeritus of the History of the Jewish People at the Hebrew University of Jerusalem.

 "Immanuel Etkes's meticulously learned study demolishes the revisionist history of the origins of Zionism.
-Not only has Etkes set the historical record straight, but he has also exposed the falsifications of history that serves the pernicious political turn towards messianic and antidemocratic religious fundamentalism in Israel today.
+Not only has Etkes set the historical record straight, but he has also exposed the falsifications of history that serve the pernicious political turn towards messianic and antidemocratic religious fundamentalism in Israel today.
 An exceptional work of sober historical scholarship that makes a real difference in our understanding of the contemporary world."

 —Allan Nadler, Drew University